yaoyaoding/hidet-artifacts/README.md

 We provide a docker image to run the experiments, with pre-configured environment.

+### Install docker and nvidia-docker

+Please follow the instructions on the [official website](https://github.com/NVIDIA/nvidia-docker) to install docker and nvidia-docker.

 ### Prepare the image

 We provide two ways to get the docker image to use.
 Please choose the one you like.